Ghoststrats/Captive-Portal-Chat/README.md

 When someone connects to the portal, they will see your custom message.
 They will also have one message box where they can type a response and send it back.

-If the device or firmware you are using supports receiving messages through the `/message` endpoint, the response will show up on your device.
+If the device or firmware you are using supports receiving messages through the `/message` endpoint, the response can show up on your device.

 ## Basic Workflow

-1. Open `portal-builder.html`
+1. Open `Portal-Message-Builder.html`
 2. Type the message you want the portal to broadcast
 3. Click **Generate Portal File**
 4. Upload the generated HTML file to your evil portal device